APPENDICES

 Alexandre De Rochie drowned in Grand Prairie Coulee in the Opelousas District in January 1793.

-Marie Anne, daughter of André Deroche, Duroche, or Durocher, also called Castillian or Castillon, and Julie Faivre of New Orleans, married Florentin Janvier, son of Acadian Paul Dominique Boudreaux, at the Plattenville church, Assumption Parish, in June 1815.
-Four years later, in February 1819, Marie Anne's sister Geneviève married François, fils, son of French Creole François Dubois, at Plattenville.
+Marie Anne, daughter of André Deroche, Duroche, or Durocher, also called Castillian or Castillon, of New Orleans and Marguerite Trahan, evidently his second wife, married Florentin Janvier, son of Acadians Paul Dominique Boudreaux and Marie Olive Landry, at the Plattenville church, Assumption Parish, in June 1815.
+Four years later, in February 1819, Marie Anne's half sister Geneviève, by André's first wife Julie Faivre, married François, fils, son of French Creole François Dubois and his Acadian wife Marie Madeleine Bertrand, at Plattenville.
+In January 1820, André and Marguerite's son Joseph married Théotiste, daughter of Acadian Benjamin Hilaire Boudreaux and his Anglo-Creole wife Anne Elizabeth Ferguson and widow of Joseph Rochet, at Plattenville.

-Joseph Biu dit Desrocher married Anne Perron and was mentioned in her succession record, filed at the St. Martinville courthouse, St. Martin Parish, in November 1817.
+Joseph Biu dit Desrocher married Anne Perron, date and place unrecorded, and was mentioned in her succession, filed at the St. Martinville courthouse, St. Martin Parish, in November 1817.

-Toussaint, son of François Derocher and Marguerite St. Jean, married Ophelia Bergeron, probably a French Creole, not an Acadian, at the Plaquemine church, Iberville Parish, in December 1850.
+Toussaint, son of François Derocher or Desrochers and Marguerite St. Jean, married Ophelia Bergeron, probably a French Creole, not an Acadian, at the Plaquemine church, Iberville Parish, in December 1850.
 Their son François had been born near Plaquemine in September 1850, and Oliver was born in March 1855.
 Their daughters married into the Dwyer and Gilligmann families.
-Toussaint remarried to Justine, daughter of Anglo-American John Corbet or Corbey, at the Plaquemine church in January 1857.
-Their son Thomas was born near Plaquemine in May 1860.
+Toussaint remarried to Augustine, called Justine, daughter of Anglo American John Corbet, Corbey, or Colby, at the Plaquemine church in January 1857.
+Their son Thomas was born near Plaquemine in May 1860, and Louis in November 1869.

-Bartholomé Castillon Deroche or Derochet, perhaps a Spanish Creole, died near New Iberia, then in St. Martin but now in Iberia Parish, in May 1860.
-He was 59 years old.
+Bartholomé Castillon Deroche or Derochet, perhaps a Spanish Creole, died near New Iberia, then in St. Martin but now in Iberia Parish, in May 1860, age 59.
 The priest who recorded his burial did not give Bartholomé's parents' names or mention a wife.
-Joseph Deroche or Derochet, perhaps Bartholomé's son, married French Creole Célestine Matherne.
+Joseph Deroche or Derochet, perhaps Bartholomé's son, married French Creole Célestine Matherne, place and date unrecorded.
 Their daughter Mary was born near Franklin, St. Mary Parish, in October 1856, and son Bartholomé le jeune near New Iberia in July 1861.

 CONCLUSION

-Acadian Basile DesRoches of Île St.-Jean, today's Prince Edward Island, came to Louisiana from Halifax via St.-Domingue in 1765 as an 10-year-old orphan.
-He followed relatives to Cabanocé/St.-Jacques on the river above New Orleans, where he married twice, both times to German Creole widows.
-During the early antebellum period, he took his family to Bayou Lafourche, where his only son Pierre created a family of his own.
-Pierre's six married sons moved down bayou to Terrebonne Parish, some of them settling in the Montegut area at the edge of the salt marshes, where they probably worked as trappers and fishermen.
+Basile, son of Julien DesRoches and Marie Arseneau of Malpèque, Île St.-Jean, today's Prince Edward Island, came to Louisiana from Halifax via Cap-Français, French St.-Domingue, in 1765 as a 10-year-old orphan.
+He followed relatives to Cabanocé/St.-Jacques on the river above New Orleans, where he married twice, both times to German-Creole widows.
+During the early antebellum period, he took his family to Bayou Lafourche, where the family who raised him had settled.
+Basile's only son Pierre created a family of his own.
+Pierre's six married sons moved down bayou to Terrebonne Parish, some of them settling in the Montegut area at the edge of the coastal marshes, where they probably worked as trappers and fishermen.
 All of the Acadian Deroches of South Louisiana, many of them still living in Terrebonne Parish, are descended from Basile, Pierre, and Pierre's many sons.

 Meanwhile, during the colonial period, French Creoles with similar-sounding surnames lived at New Orleans, Pointe Coupée, and on the Opelousas prairie.
-During the late antebellum period, non-Acadian Deroches or Derochets lived on lower Bayou Teche, and a Derocher family, perhaps Foreign French, lived in Iberville and West Baton Rouge parishes.
-The numbers of these non-Acadian families, however, did not approach that of the Acadian Deroches down in Terrebonne despite the relatively small size of that family compared to many other Acadian families.
+During the late antebellum period, non-Acadian Deroches or Derochets lived on lower Bayou Teche; a Derocher family, perhaps Foreign French, lived in Iberville and West Baton Rouge parishes; and a Creole family named Durocher lived on upper Bayou Lafourche.
+The numbers of these non-Acadian families, however, did not approach that of the Acadian Deroches down in Terrebonne Parish.

 No Deroche or Derocher appears as an owner on the slave schedules compiled by the federal census bureau in 1850 and 1860.
 So these families participated only peripherally in the South's antebellum plantation economy.

-No descendant of Basile DesRoches appears in Louisiana or Confederate service records during the War Between the States.
+No descendant of Basile DesRoches appears in Louisiana or Confederate service records during the War of 1861-65.
 However, four Desroches, either French Creoles or Foreign French, three of them probably brothers, do appear on Louisiana unit rosters. ...

 Settlement Abbreviations